sarkoful/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Write a shell script that creates a file named exactly
+Create a script that displays the 10 newest files in the current director